 While there’s no limit to how many potential channels you brainstormed in the first stage, we should mention that it should definitely be more than twelve or so.

-This is because your next step is to narrow your list down to the top five or six opportunities in terms of potential effectiveness – and begin testing them.
+This is because your next step is to narrow your list down to the top five or six opportunities in terms of potential effectiveness.

 Chances are, there will be one or two ideas that seem like incredible opportunities, and one or two that seem absolutely ridiculous in hindsight.
 Again: resist the urge to promote or demote an idea based on face value.

-Rather, you now want to give each potential channel and idea equal attention, assessing the validity of each from a more enlightened standpoint.
+Rather, you now want to give each potential channel and idea equal attention.
+Assess the validity of each from a more enlightened standpoint.

 You might consider ranking each idea according to three separate criteria:

 - Highest potential for success

 - Evidenced effectiveness (as in, other companies have experienced success through the channel)

 - Exciting or creative opportunities